Updated: August 14, 2023 - 9 min read

 After spending some time as a consultant and analyst, she made the move to product at Upromise, where she was The VP of Product Marketing and Management.
-There, she “initiated the planning, development, and execution of creative, product management and member marketing units at Upromise that focused on website and email marketing and overall Upromise service offering.”
+There, she initiated the "planning, development, and execution of creative, product management and member marketing units at Upromise that focused on website and email marketing and the overall Upromise service offering.”

 A year later, in 2006, she went on to found Care.com, and for the last 14 years she has held the position of Founder, Chairwoman, and CEO.